benjibenj/brocolli/content/blog/css-media-queries/index.md

 do a media query.
 I just hope that after writing an article about it, no more googling will be involved.

-Here are some great resources if you to learn more about media queries :
+Here are some great resources if you wish to learn more about media queries :

 - [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries)
 - [Choose the right CSS Breakpoints](https://gist.github.com/gokulkrishh/242e68d1ee94ad05f488)